How Kaala could change how we see Rajinikanth on and off the big screen

-Around two years back, a film was on the precipice of a release.
+Around two years back, a film was on the threshold of a release.
 Holidays were being announced, rocket high demand for tickets led to exorbitant prices, planes were getting a makeover with the film’s face.
 It wasn’t about the money they spent — everyone wanted to be part of the jubilant atmosphere.
 Watching the film FDFS (first day, first show) was an elite privilege.
 The name of the film was Kabali and the men headlining the film were Superstar Rajinikanth and Pa Ranjith.

 June 2018 is seeing another Rajinikanth film on the brink of a release.
 However, the scene is vastly different.
 Usually, a Rajinikanth film translates to audiences burning the midnight oil to lay their hands on those precious tickets, preparing themselves for ‘server crashed’ messages.
 But as of today, ticketing platforms are functioning properly.
 Several hours after the ticket counters opened, it was shocking to see that Kaala tickets are still available.
 For Kochadaiyaan, I remember furiously hitting the keyboard two minutes after bookings opened, only to get a ticket on the second day.